Cheap home improvements that actually cut bills

 | £10-£20 per radiator (DIY) or £150-£300 (fitted) | £50-£100 | 1-3 years |

-DIY installation requires draining the system.
-Professional fitting is straightforward if you’re not comfortable with plumbing.
+DIY installation means draining the heating system, which isn’t everyone’s cup of tea.
+Professional fitting is straightforward if you’d rather not mess with plumbing.

 | Product | Cost | Annual Saving |